schneidenbach/ImmutableDataStructuresInCSharpAndDotNet/PITCHME.md

 ---

 ## `NullReferenceException`
-cause you mutated your state
+cause you mutated your data

 ---

 ## `NullReferenceException`
-cause you mutated your state
+cause you mutated your data
 ...among other things

 ---